commissure/redbox-react/README.md

 const box = <RedBox error={e} />
 ```

-And a more useful example:
+Here is a more useful, full-fleged example:

 ```javascript
 /* global __DEV__ */